janjongboom/mbed-simulator/README.md

 To see if your program runs in the simulator, check the `TARGET_SIMULATOR` macro.

+**Running in headless mode**

+You can also run the simulator in headless mode, which is great for automated testing.
+All output (through `printf` and traces) will be routed to your terminal.
+To run in headless mode, add the `--launch-headless` option.
+You might also want to limit the amount of logging the server does through `--disable-runtime-logs` to keep the output clean.

 ## Changing mbed-simulator-hal

 After changing anything in the simulator HAL, you need to recompile the libmbed library: